« Visit Fantastic Cleaners

 In brief, the detergent solution is commonly diluted in water, first.
 Then, a similar boiling and soaking process follows to ensure that the mineral deposits are effectively dissolved.
 Finally, what you usually need to do is to give your appliance a good rinse with cold water.

-How to Remove Limescale from Your Toilet
+Read also: How to Remove Limescale from Your Toilet

 Things to be aware of when cleaning your kettle

-• Don’t boil coca-cola in your kettle, as some of the acids it contains will break down and will no longer have the same cleaning properties.
+• Don’t boil Coca-Cola in your kettle, as some of the acids it contains will break down and will no longer have the same cleaning properties.

 • Lemon fruit is not as effective as store-bought lemon juice or vinegar when it comes to neutralising even a mild limescale build-up.